PauseAI/pauseai-website/src/posts/organizing-a-protest.md

 ### Ask for help

 Check if there's not already a [local community near you](/communities).
-And [join our discord](https://discord.gg/2XXWXvErfA) to discuss organizing a protest.
+And [join our Discord server](https://discord.gg/2XXWXvErfA) to discuss organizing a protest.
 We're happy to help you with advice and resources!

 ### Pick a location and a date